 The Department of State is responsible for the formulation of foreign policy and the provision of foreign policy direction relating to the development and implementation of an integrated U.S. program for Antarctica; for the conduct of foreign relations regarding Antarctica; and for legal matters relating to the interpretation and implementation of the Antarctic Treaty.
-The Department of State chairs the Antarctic Working Group, which is a subgroup of the Interagency Working Group on Global Environmental Affairs.
-The Antarctic Working Group formulates policy guidance for U.S. activities under the Antarctic Treaty.
-Its members represent the Department of State (chair), the NSF, the Department of Defense, and other agencies as appropriate.
+The Department of State leads the U.S. delegation to the annual Antarctic Treaty Consultative meeting, where the international community discusses a range of issues pertaining to Antarctica.
+The Department also is responsible for informing other treaty parties of non-governmental expeditions to Antarctica organized in or proceeding from the United States and determines, in consultation with the Environmental Protection Agency and the National Science Foundation, whether expedition organizers are subject to U.S. environmental regulations.